Iberosuchus: Maxilla

 There are two maxilla fossils excavated from Robiac and Saint-Martin-de-Londres, both being a fragment of the maxilla.
 The Robiac specimen is from the right maxilla, a fragment of the posterior part, with two ziphodont tooth crowns that are broken still on it.
 The Saint-Martin-de-Londres specimen is also the right maxilla, but larger.
 Both specimen display a vermiculated surface texture; no palatal processes are visible, but ectopterygoid is visible.
 There are six alveoli on the maxilla, they are compressed and have an oblique shape, with the third one being the largest.
 There is a dent visible in collars of the alveoli when viewed medially, the walls of the alveoli are clearly separated and is as tall as the maxilla.

 Nasal

 There is a fragment of the paired nasals recovered from Aumelas, it has a slight convex shape on its dorsal surface.
 On the center of each nasal is a pair of ventrally opening foramina, each nasal is vertically concaved with a lateral oblique wall, the nasals are narrower in their anterior portion.

 Postorbital

-There is a close to complete postorbital fossil found in Aumelas, its dorsal surface is vermiculate and bares a distinct anterolateral process with a concave notch that possibly where the palpebral bone sat.
+There is a close to complete postorbital fossil found in Aumelas, its dorsal surface is vermiculate and bears a distinct anterolateral process with a concave notch that possibly where the palpebral bone sat.
 The post orbital is orientated vertically, and the cross section has a triangular shape with both sides concaved; the supratemporal fenestra's anterior-lateral edge is formed by the postorbital.
 In the dorsal view, the posterior of the postorbital insets into a concave and smooth structure deeply.